inconshreveable/go-update/README.md

 To help you manage your key, sign binary and upload them to an online S3 bucket the `selfupdatectl` tool is provided.
 You can check its documentation [here](https://github.com/fynelabs/selfupdate/tree/main/cmd/selfupdatectl).

-## Loggin
+## Logging

-We provide three package wide variable: `LogError`, `LogInfo` and `LogDebug` that follow `log.Printf` API to provide an easy way to hook any logger in.
+We provide three package wide variables: `LogError`, `LogInfo` and `LogDebug` that follow `log.Printf` API to provide an easy way to hook any logger in.
 To use it with go logger, you can just do

 ```go
 selfupdate.LogError = log.Printf